Lalit Jalan: Education

 Jalan studied Electrical Engineering at the Indian Institute of Technology Kanpur (IIT Kanpur) in 1979.
 He completed an MBA from Wharton School, University of Pennsylvania in 1981 and MS (Computer Science) from Moore School of Engineering.
 In 2002, he was conferred with the distinguished alumnus award of IIT Kanpur for his outstanding managerial skills.

 Controversies

-New Delhi power distribution companies BSES Yamuna and BSES Rajdhani, for which Lalit Jalan has served as Chairman, have been the focus of controversies concerning energy metering, the frequent removal of CEOs and recent government-ordered audit, and the threat of Revocation of License and Non-Payment of dues to Power Suppliers like NTPC.
+New Delhi power distribution companies BSES Yamuna and BSES Rajdhani, for which Jalan was Chairman, have been the focus of controversies concerning energy metering, the frequent removal of CEOs and recent government-ordered audit, and the threat of Revocation of License and Non-Payment of dues to Power Suppliers like NTPC.

 Settlement with Indian Stock Market Regulator

 Securities and Exchange Board of India (sebi.gov.in) is the stock market regulator of India.
 It issued a consent order (no 426/2011 of 14 January 2011) directing Anil Ambani and others, including Lalit Jalan, to pay INR 250 million (approximately $6 million) to settle allegations they illegitimately used the funds from External Commercial Borrowings in the Indian stock market and without the applicant admitting or denying any charges or guilt.

 The legality of such consent order was contested in court, and the government of India passed "Securities Law Amendment Ordinance 2013" on 18 July 2013, which retroactively legalized 426/2011.
 As the stipulated period of six months had elapsed before the ordinance was approved and regularized in to an Act by the Parliament of India (House of Representatives), again on the recommendation of the Government of India, the President of India has re-promulgated the same ordinance on 15 January 2014, which must be passed by the parliament within six months.